Renovamen/oh-vue-icons/docs/src/pages/docs.md

   }
 }
 ```

-or it will not be bundled, see [here](https://nuxtjs.org/docs/directory-structure/plugins/#es6-plugins) for details.

 To render the icon component only on client-side, you may need to wrap it in a `<client-only>` tag: